ricardorinco/FnxDigital.UI.Components.Common/projects/fnx-crypto/README.md

 # FnxCrypto Service

-A service library for encrypt and decrypt values in your angular project.
+A service library for encrypting and decrypting values in your angular project.
 This library was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Installing